AIBE 20 Tax Law 2025: Syllabus, Topics, Important Cases, Preparation Tips, Books

-AIBE 19 Tax Law 2024: The Bar Council of India has published the AIBE 19 syllabus on its official website.
-The AIBE 19 syllabus has changed and three new subjects have been added to the syllabus.
-Bhartiya Nyay Sanhita, Bhartiya Nagarik Suraksha Sanhita, and Bhartiya Sakshya Adhiniyam are the three new subjects added to AIBE 19 Syllabus.
-Tax Law is one of the integral parts of the AIBE syllabus.
+AIBE 20 Tax Law 2025: The Bar Council of India will publish the AIBE 20 syllabus on its official website.
+If there are any changes in the syllabus of AIBE, the same will be updated here.
+Last year. the AIBE syllabus changed, and three new subjects were added to the syllabus, the Bhartiya Nyay Sanhita, Bhartiya Nagarik Suraksha Sanhita, and Bhartiya Sakshya Adhiniyam were the three new subjects.
+Tax Law is one of the integral parts of the AIBE 20 syllabus 2025.
 The Tax Law section of AIBE comprises a total of 4 questions and carries 4% weightage in the All India Bar Examination.
 In this article we will dive in detail about the AIBE Tax Law syllabus, topics, sub-topics, recommended books, important case laws and more.

 This Story also Contains

-2. Preparation Tips for AIBE 19 Taxation Law
+2. Preparation Tips for AIBE 20 (XX) Taxation Law

 Topic 1: Introduction